 I’m a trader, and I initially turned my nose up at making 10% per year.
 I make higher returns day trading and swing trading…but then I just spent the profits.

-I wish I would have passively invested some of my income/profits in my teens and in my 20s.
+I wish I would have passively invested some of my income/profits in my teens and 20s.
 I didn’t start passively investing till my 30s.
 Better late than never.
 Early on I failed to realize that passive investing takes very little work, and the returns can get very big the longer the money is invested.

 Investing for 10 years is better than 5.
 Investing for 20 years is better than 10.
 You get the point.